donecollectively/community-credentials/src/pages/registry-guide.md

 ### Who this is for?

 If you're interested in seeing credentials being offered by various organizations, you won't need to follow the information on this page.
-Simply click on the Credentials menu item on the left.
+Simply click on the [Certifications](/community-credentials/certifications) menu item.

 If you're interested in proposing a credential that you or your organization or community would like to offer people, this guide is for you!
 Registering an idea for a credential, or a credential your community may already offer, helps other people be aware of what those ideas and credentials are.